evgenyb/evgenyb.github.io/_posts/2020-11-05-blue-green-azure-application-gateway.md

 ## Responses

 Visit the [Github Issue](https://github.com/evgenyb/evgenyb.github.io/issues/21) to comment on this page.
-The comments will not be displayed directly on the page.
+The comments will not be displayed directly on that page.